Yenthe-Bruynseels/elixir-learning-materials/phoenix-framework/02-CRUD/guide/1_create_op.md

 ```
 A schema is a representation of a data structure and what associated fields match with the database.

-When an unique index conflic occurs, this would raise an error our system doesn't know about.
+When a unique index conflict occurs, this would raise an error our system doesn't know about.
 That's why we have to specify this unique constraint in our schema as well.
 ```elixir
 defmodule UserDemo.UserContext.User do
   use Ecto.Schema